Almost all of us have experienced some kind of traumatic or shocking event.

 - The need to withdraw from others

 If you have read this list and discovered that you’re going through a traumatic experience, I want to invite you to notice the tendency to start attaching to the idea that you’re a victim.
 While it’s important that we come to terms with our trauma, it is very harmful, disempowering, and addictive to start thinking of yourself as a victim who is at the mercy of others/life.
+It’s much more empowering to see yourself as a survivor/warrior, than a victim.

 The Importance of Tapping Into Your Inner Strength

-Learning how to tap into your inner strength – the power of your soul – is really about developing self-compassion.
+Learning how to tap into your inner strength – the power of your inner wolf – is really about developing self-compassion.
 When you’re able to access this self-compassion, you will discover that nothing can truly harm you, because nothing can take away the untouchable divine strength of your inner Self.
 And when you realize that nothing can truly hurt you at your core, you will feel empowered and able to deal with anything that comes your way.

-How to Access Your Inner Strength During Traumatic Experiences
+9 Ways to Access Your Inner Strength During Traumatic Experiences

 Like most people, I have gone through traumatic experiences such as emotional abuse, having a drug-addicted mother, going through a spiritual awakening process, dealing with mentally ill family members, feeling like I’m going crazy myself, among many other things.

-Two of the most powerful and life-changing tools I discovered during these dark times were self-compassion and thought inquiry.
+Two of the most powerful and life-changing tools I discovered during these dark times were self-love and thought inquiry.
 Learning to take care of myself with loving kindness and discovering that believing thoughts actually create suffering freed me from a lot of anger, fear, and shame.

-Here are some key ways to access your inner strength during periods of extreme stress, illness, loss, vulnerability, and pain.
+Here are some key ways to access your inner strength during periods of extreme stress, illness, loss, vulnerability, and pain:

 1. Treat yourself with love and compassion

 Notice the tendency for the inner critic to start judging you for “not having it all together” or for “being weak.”
 Counteract any critical thought with compassionate and encouraging words.
 For example, you might say to yourself, “It’s OK to feel this way,” “I’m doing the best I can,” “I love you no matter what,” or “I’m here for you.”
 How would you speak to a child who has experienced what you have gone through?
 If it helps, address your kindness to your inner child.
 Treat yourself with love and compassion.
+(If you need more help learning how to be self-nurturing, explore these inner child healing exercises in our Inner Child Journal.)

 2. Allow yourself to feel what you feel